When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Casper

-The flagship Casper Mattress is constructed with comfort layers of polyfoam and memory foam, and a high-density polyfoam base.
-The top polyfoam layer offers a bit of bounciness while the memory foam beneath it conforms closely, creating a balance of contouring and responsiveness.
-The zoned construction of the memory foam layer is also key.
-The softer foam of this layer cushions the shoulders, legs, and other lighter areas while firmer foam offers enhanced support to the torso and midsection.
+The Casper One is currently the brand’s only all-foam model.
+It is constructed with comfort layers of polyfoam and memory foam, and a high-density polyfoam base.
+The top polyfoam layer offers a bit of bounciness while the memory foam beneath it conforms closely, creating a medium firm (6) feel with a balance of contouring and responsiveness.

 Helix